 - As part of the 2021-22 State Budget, the McGowan Government set aside $1.4 billion for Perth’s third desalination plant.

 What does the plan mean for agriculture and horticulture?

 - Licence holders with agricultural water uses on their licence will need to reduce their groundwater abstraction by 10 per cent (the same percentage as other self-supply licence holders).
 Reductions to water licence entitlements will occur from 1 July 2028.

 - By significantly reducing the abstraction for public water supply, the reductions for agriculture have been limited to 10 per cent, as opposed to the 25 per cent reductions that were previously considered.

 - Growers will have certainty about the reductions to their water entitlements.

 - Certainty of changes to water availability means business and landowners have greater financial security and can make confident investment decisions with a water asset that is protected into the future from climate change and over-use.

-- The Government also committed the Department of Primary Industries and Regional Development (DPIRD) to implement a water use efficiency program in North Wanneroo.
+- The State Government also committed the Department of Primary Industries and Regional Development (DPIRD) to implement a water use efficiency program in North Wanneroo.
 In 2019, DPIRD set up two demonstration sites showing water efficient techniques and best practice irrigation, and commissioned Irrigation Australia to assess the irrigation efficiency of 22 on-farm systems.
 The results showed that there are opportunities for growers to become more water efficient by modernising their irrigation systems.

-- To support growers to do this, in 2021 the McGowan Government established a $600,000 water efficiency infrastructure and technology grants program.
+- To support growers to do this, in 2021 the State Government established a $600,000 water efficiency infrastructure and technology grants program.
 The program will support growers to improve the design of water systems, implement soil and crop sensor technology and soil amendments to increase soil moisture holding capacity.